Limelite, Luv & Niteclubz

 Limelite, Luv & Niteclubz is the fourth studio album by American rapper Da Brat.
 It was released by So So Def and Arista Records on July 15, 2003 in the United States.
 The album included the single "In Love wit Chu" featuring Cherish.

 Singles

 Released on June 8, 2003, "In Love wit Chu" featuring R&B group Cherish served as the lead single from this album.
 The song peaked at number nine on Billboard's Rhythmic chart.
 The music video features cameo appearances by Mariah Carey, boxer Roy Jones Jr., and Jermaine Dupri.
 A second single "Boom", was released on August 5, 2003.

 Critical reception

 AllMusic editor Andy Kellman rated the album three out of five starts.
 He found that "there's no getting past the fact that the album is just as pockmarked with average material as Unrestricted.
 Despite this, no song is certifiably weak."

 Commercial performance

-Limelite, Luv & Niteclubz reached reached at number 17 on the US Billboard 200.
+Limelite, Luv & Niteclubz reached number 17 on the US Billboard 200.
 It also peaked at number six on the Billboard Top R&B/Hip-Hop Albums.